 A band of over 450 Shoshone were led by Chief Bear Hunter.
 They watched uneasily as Mormon settlers had moved into their home of Cache Valley in the spring of 1860 and now, three years later, had appropriated all the land and water in the valley.
 The young men of the tribe had struck back at the white settlers.
 There were several incidents that made many of the northwestern Shoshone restless and concerned.
 They felt that trouble was brewing and could soon break out.
 The settlers around Franklin, Idaho, were beginning to call the Indians stealing savages and beggars.
 They did not seem to understand that the Indians were also human beings with feelings and emotions like anyone else.
 This prompted Utah territorial officials to call on Connor's troops to punish the northwestern band.
 Before the colonel led his men from Camp Douglas at Salt Lake City north to Bear River, he intended to take no prisoners.

 In late January, Connor and his army of 200 California volunteers planned an attack on a northwestern Shoshone winter village located at the confluence of Beaver Creek and Bear River, twelve miles west and north the present day city of Preston.
 This is just a short distance north of the Utah-Idaho border.
 As the army approached the Indian camp in the early morning darkness at 6:00 a.m., they found the Shoshone warriors entrenched behind the ten-foot eastern embankment of Beaver Creek which is now called Battle Creek.
 The U.S. volunteers suffered most of their twenty seven casualties in their first charge across the open plain in front of the Shoshone village.
 Colonel Connor soon changed tactics, which resulted in a complete envelopment of the Shoshone camp by the soldiers who began firing on men, women, and children indiscriminately.
-After two hours the Indian men were out of ammunition, and the next two hours became a massacre as the soldiers used their revolvers to shoot down all the Indians they could find in the dense willows of the camp.
+After two hours the Indian men were out of ammunition, and over the next two hours it became a massacre as the soldiers used their revolvers to shoot down all the Indians they could find hiding in the dense willows of the camp.
 The number of U.S. casualties was 27 dead and 40 wounded.